 Browse our Tamil Nadu centers here.

 Uttarakhand has become an ideal destination to learn, practice and master the science of Ayurveda, Yoga and Meditation.
 With a large number of ashrams, health centers, retreats and high-end spas in Dehradun, Mussoorie, Haridwar, Nainital, and Rishikesh, it is today better known as Yoga Country of India.

-Getting There: The Jolly Grant International Airport in Dehradun is only major commercial airport in Uttarakhand that offers daily connections to all the major cities in India including Delhi, Bangalore, Chennai, Hyderabad (via Delhi) and Mumbai.
-The proximity of Jolly Grant Airport to popular places like Dehradun, Mussooire, Haridwar and Rishikesh, which is roughly 20-40 mins, allows visitors to fly into Dehradun instead of travelling by rail or road.
+Getting There: The Jolly Grant International Airport in Dehradun is the only major commercial airport in Uttarakhand that offers daily connections to all the major cities in India including Delhi, Bangalore, Chennai, Hyderabad (via Delhi) and Mumbai.
+The proximity of Jolly Grant Airport to popular places like Dehradun, Mussoorie, Haridwar, and Rishikesh which is roughly 20-40 mins, allows visitors to fly into Dehradun instead of traveling by rail or road.